• Skip to primary navigation

 Colorful thai peanut salad served in a purple cabbage leaf.

-So tasty with fresh shredded cabbage, peanuts, chopped veggies, tossed with a Thai peanut dressing.
-The perfect side salad or make it a main dish chicken salad by simply adding chopped cooked chicken.
+This Thai peanut salad is so tasty with fresh shredded cabbage, peanuts, chopped veggies, tossed with a tasty peanut dressing.
+It makes a perfect side salad or you can make it a main dish chicken salad by simply adding chopped cooked chicken.

 Print Recipe Pin Recipe Save Saved!